microsoft/qlib/tests/dataset_tests/README.md

 # About dataset tests
-This tests is for testing the prepared dataset from Yahoo
+Tests in this folder are for testing the prepared dataset from Yahoo